slinga-homebrew/Flickys-Flock/README.md

 3) Track 3 - gameplay music
 4) Track 4 - game over music

+## Burning
+On Linux I was able to burn the ISO/CUE + WAV with: cdrdao write --force game.cue.

 ## Issues
 - Slow startup time
 - Sound track not included
 - Not as crazy as [Twelve Snakes](https://github.com/slinga-homebrew/Twelve-Snakes)

 ## Building
-Requires joengine to build.
-Checkout source code folder to your joengine "Samples" directory and run "./compile.sh".
+Requires Jo Engine to build.
+Checkout source code folder to your Jo Engine "Projects" directory and run "./compile.sh".

 ## Credits
 Thank you to [Ponut](https://github.com/ponut64) for performance and PCM help Thank you to [Emerald Nova](www.emeraldnova.com) for organizing the Saturn Dev contest [SegaXtreme](http://www.segaxtreme.net/) - The best Sega Saturn development forum on the web.
 Thank you for all the advice from all the great posters on the forum.
 [Sega Saturn Multiplayer Task Force](http://vieille.merde.free.fr/) - Other great Sega Saturn games with source code
-[joengine](https://github.com/johannes-fetz/joengine) - Sega Saturn dev environment
+[Jo Engine](https://github.com/johannes-fetz/joengine) - Sega Saturn dev environment